get-carefull/data-api-mapper-js/README.md

 The Data API Mapper is a lightweight wrapper for Amazon Aurora Serverless Data API.

-This library use: RDS Data Client - AWS SDK for JavaScript v3
+This library uses: RDS Data Client - AWS SDK for JavaScript v3

 ## How to use this module